Skip to content

 Previously, all Elgin Community College (ECC) employees needed to go to their Zoom settings to enable the live automatic closed captioning in their Zoom account.

-ECC employees no longer need to enable this setting because this setting has been set as default by the ECC Information Technology (IT) department.
+ECC employees no longer need to enable this setting because the ECC Information Technology (IT) department has made it the default.

 Zoom closed captioning

-However, at the start of each meeting, the Zoom host needs to turn on the captions for that specific meeting.
+However, at the start of each meeting, the Zoom host must turn on the captions for that specific meeting.

 Only the Zoom host can turn on the captions at the start of the meeting.